8 design top tips and 8 mistakes to avoid

 Use one if it adds something to the design and accentuates the message.

-Mistake 8.
-No instructions
+Mistake 8: No instructions.

 What is the reason for your advert?

 To show a cover?
 To get people to buy?
-To just share the news about your new book?
+To share the news about your new book?

-Some book adverts only use an image of the book cover and the words ‘out now’ or ‘out 18 July’.
+Some book adverts only use an image of the book cover and the words ‘out now’ or ‘out July, 18th’.

 But these book adverts usually meet the following criteria: